 Alma the younger gave up the office of Chief Judge so he could preach the word of God.
 He traveled about the land teaching.
 He was well received in some places and not in others.
 The people of one of the cities, Ammonihah, rejected him.
 They spit upon him and cast him out of their city.
 What do we learn here?
 Is the Lord concerned about His prophets being embarrassed, even humiliated?
 I’m sure he is, however, Alma apparently needed to have this experience.
 Alma followed the Spirit and ended up having success doing the Lord’s will in Ammonihah.

 One other example, the four sons of Mosiah went among the Lamanites to teach, as the Book of Mormon described, a wild and ferocious people.
 Things went well for Ammon, but not for Aaron and a certain number of his brethren.
 They were cast into prison and suffered many things.
 Why?
 Where was the gift of discernment that could have prevented their difficulties?
 The answer isn’t known.
 What is known, is that the Lord delivered them out of prison by revealing to Ammon they needed help (Alma 20:2).
 They had set backs, but ended up having success among the Lamanites.

 The story is the same with the Mark Hofmann experience.
 The prophets and apostles had setbacks, but ended up having success.
 How?
 Mark Hofmann’s evil design to damage the church came to an abrupt end.

 The Lord promises the prophets and apostles saying, “That no weapon formed against them shall prosper; that he who diggeth a pit for them shall fall into the same himself” (D&C 109:25).
-It’s been 30 years since Mark Hofmann dug a pit to upend the Mormon Church, Hofmann fell into the pit he dug.
-He is now a lifer at Utah State Prison.
+It’s been many years since Mark Hofmann dug a pit to upend the LDS Church, Hofmann fell into the pit he dug.
+He is now a lifer in prison.